 - Have students practice writing passages for their peers to read and make predictions.
 See worksheet “Writing Passages and Making Predictions”.

-- Collect independent reading prediction charts and assess whether students were able to note predictions, provide evidence, and assess their predictions.
+- Use a checklist to determine whether students were able to note predictions, provide evidence, and assess their predictions.

 - After 20 minutes of reading time has elapsed, have students share some of the observations they made during this exercise.
 They can share predictions and whether they were correct, or they can share what it felt like to pay attention to their thinking and note predictions as they read.